Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • choose foods with low salt levels.

 The main key is aerobics.
-There is an opinion that physical activity is harmful for diseases of the heart and blood vessels.
+There is an opinion that for diseases of the heart and blood vessels, physical activity is harmful.
 It is a myth.

-Only lifting weights can bring harm, i.e. a gym for the sick is prohibited.
-On the contrary, aerobic exercise strengthens the walls of blood vessels and does not overload the heart.
+Only heavy lifting can cause harm, i.e. the gym is prohibited for patients.
+Aerobic exercise, on the contrary, strengthens the walls of blood vessels and does not overload the heart.
 Such exercises improve muscle function by removing oxygen from the blood.
-It is necessary to engage in gradually increasing the load.
+It is necessary to exercise gradually increasing the load.

-According to statistics from the 20th century, elderly people most often suffered from cardiovascular diseases.
-Today, this has also affected the younger generation.
-The main risk group includes residents of megacities, who suffer from low levels of clean air and exhaust gases.
-Therefore, it is very important for every person to undergo a medical examination annually, not only by a cardiologist, but also by other doctors.
+According to statistics of the 20th century, elderly people most often suffered from cardiovascular diseases.
+Today this has also affected the younger generation.
+The main risk group includes residents of megacities who suffer from low levels of clean air and exhaust gases.
+Therefore, it is very important for every person to undergo an annual medical examination not only by a cardiologist, but also by other doctors.
 Remember that only you are responsible for your health!

-If you have already undergone an ultrasound examination of the kidneys or, for example, the abdominal organs, then you remember that in order to roughly decipher their results, most often you do not have to go to the doctor - you can find out basic information before visiting the doctor, when you read the conclusion yourself.
-The results of an ultrasound of the heart are not so easy to understand, so it can be difficult to unravel them, especially if you disassemble each indicator by number.
+If you have already undergone an ultrasound examination of the kidneys or, for example, the abdominal organs, then you remember that in order to roughly interpret their results, you most often do not have to contact a doctor - the basic information can be found out before visiting the doctor, by reading the report yourself.
+The results of cardiac ultrasound are not so easy to understand, so it can be difficult to decipher them, especially if you analyze each indicator by number.

-You can, of course, just look at the last lines of the form, where the general summary of the study is written, but this also does not always clarify the situation.
-So that you can better understand the results obtained, we present the basic norms of ultrasound of the heart and possible pathological changes that can be established by this method.
+You can, of course, just look at the last lines of the form, where a general summary of the research is written, but this also does not always clarify the situation.
+So that you can better understand the results obtained, we present the basic norms of cardiac ultrasound and possible pathological changes that can be determined by this method.

-To begin with, here are a few numbers that are necessarily found in every Doppler echocardiography report.
-They reflect various parameters of the structure and function of individual chambers of the heart.
-If you are a pedant and take a responsible approach to decrypting your data, pay maximum attention to this section.
+To begin with, we will present a few numbers that are sure to appear in every Doppler echocardiography report.
+They reflect various parameters of the structure and functions of individual chambers of the heart.
+If you are a pedant and take a responsible approach to deciphering your data, pay maximum attention to this section.
 Perhaps, here you will find the most detailed information in comparison with other Internet sources intended for a wide range of readers.
-Data may differ slightly from one source to another; here are the figures based on the materials of the manual "Norms in Medicine" (Moscow, 2001).
+Data may vary slightly between sources; Here are the figures based on materials from the manual “Norms in Medicine” (Moscow, 2001).

 Left ventricular parameters

-With hypertrophy - an increase in the thickness of the ventricular wall due to too much stress on the heart - this indicator increases.
-Figures 1.2 - 1.4 cm indicate a slight hypertrophy, 1.4-1.6 - about an average, 1.6-2.0 - about a significant, and a value of more than 2 cm indicates a high degree of hypertrophy.
+With hypertrophy - an increase in the thickness of the ventricular wall due to too much load on the heart - this figure increases.
+Figures of 1.2–1.4 cm indicate slight hypertrophy, 1.4–1.6 indicate moderate hypertrophy, 1.6–2.0 indicate significant hypertrophy, and a value of more than 2 cm indicates high degree hypertrophy.

 Ejection fraction (EF): 55-60%.

-At rest, the ventricles fill with blood, which is not completely expelled from them during contractions (systole).
-The ejection fraction shows how much blood in relation to its total amount the heart ejects with each contraction, normally it is slightly more than half.
-With a decrease in the EF, they speak of heart failure, which means that the organ is not efficiently pumping blood, and it can stagnate.
+At rest, the ventricles are filled with blood, which is not completely ejected from them during contractions (systole).
+The ejection fraction shows how much blood relative to the total amount the heart ejects with each contraction; normally it is slightly more than half.
+When the EF indicator decreases, they speak of heart failure, which means that the organ pumps blood ineffectively, and it can stagnate.

 Right ventricular parameters